rsdoiel/antenna/columns.md

 <li>I'm working on a new structure for a social web without these problems.
 It's very simple, a derivative of something I had on my blog in the early days <a href="https://daytona.scripting.com/search?q=%22mail%20page%22">called</a> the <a href="http://scripting.com/mail/default.html">Mail Pages</a>. </li>
 <li>I sent my blog posts out via email to groups of 8 people chosen randomly each time (or maybe it was 11, I forget).
 Sometimes great discussions would break out in the groups.
 I was always cc'd. </li>
 <li>Sometimes people would just respond to me personally.</li>
 <li>If I saw something I thought everyone should read I would put it on the current Mail Page.
 Thus there was a way for discourse to have more distribution, but only if I thought it was worthwhile.
-There was no such thing as spam, and there was a little bit of abuse here and there, but it would never get any further than my email inbox. </li>
+Spam was not possible, and there was a little bit of abuse here and there, but it would never get any further than my email inbox. </li>
 <li>That's how sensible moderation works.
-And it doesn't cost anything, and the spam motive is gone. </li>
+And it doesn't cost anything, because the spam motive is gone. </li>
 <li>I wrote this in a Bluesky message, but had to move it to my blog because of their stupid character limit. </li>
 <li>BTW, we should communicate and perhaps collaborate. </li>
 </ul>